Editorial Policy

 People-first goal

 The site is built to help drivers understand likely traffic-ticket consequences and find the next local page they actually need.
-Pages should exist because they solve a real post-ticket question, not because they create another indexable URL.
+Pages should exist because they solve a real post-ticket question, not because they add another page to browse.

 How pages are reviewed